TymekBrunka/gex-lang/notes/md/lib-perm-system.md

     permisions for <strong>accessing libraries</strong>
     and permisions for <strong>libraries to access system</strong>
     <h3 style="color: #aa0000">
-        Note: this only works fully gex modules and gex libraries that use types and classes that gex interpreter can pass permisions to.
+        Note: this only works with fully gex modules and gex libraries, that use types and classes, that gex interpreter can pass permisions to.
     </h3>
 </div>

 ## Why?
-**For safety**, gex language has permision system for gex modules to limit their access to system (resources).
+**For safety**, gex language has permision system for gex modules to limit their access to system (resources)
+**such as file system and use of external libraries**.

+## Where can I find default gex language permisions and how to modify them?
+1. When using gex interpreter **as a system binary**, permisions can be dumped by using `--dump-perms` flag.

+   But when using **embeded gex**, then (if you have access to stdout) you can dump permisions to stdout (dy default: console) by using `__dump_perms()` function

+2. To overwrite gex permisions for gex script run by **system binary**, `--perms`

 ## Types of permisions
 - looping permisions
-  - iterationg throuth list of values
+  - iterating throuth list of values

-    e